syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 {% endtabs %}

 >**NOTE**
-* The `occurrenceAppointment` is required for which the Pattern appointment is obtained.
+* The `occurrenceAppointment` is necessary in order to receive the Pattern appointment.

 ## See also